xsaori/xsaori.github.io/docs/iconip2025_tutorial3.md

 Please check this page regularly for the latest updates regarding the tutorial.

+- **November 11, 2025** - Preparation for hands-on updated
+- **November 4, 2025** - Preparation for hands-on updated
+- **November 4, 2025** - Information for Zoom participants
 - **August 1, 2025** — Tutorial page released
-- **November 4, 2025** - Information for Zoom participants
-- **November 4, 2025** - Materials for hands-on session 3-1

 ---

 ## Preparation　**【IMPORTANT】**

-This hands-on session will be conducted using Google Colab on each participant's laptop.
-Participants must bring their own laptop confirmed to run Google Colab.
+This hands-on session will be conducted using **Google Colab for 3-1 and 3-3** and **MATLAB for 3-2** on each participant’s laptop.
+Participants must bring their own laptop confirmed to run Google Colab and MATLAB.
 No laptops will be provided to participants.
+For participants who do not have MATLAB license, please use MATLAB online basic which is free cloud service provided by Mathwork Inc. (https://jp.mathworks.com/products/matlab-online.html).

 ---